Seahawks 53-man roster projection update: Some tougher calls after Seattle’s first preseason game

 Cut: Ed Dickson, Jackson Harris, Wes Saxton.

 Comment: George Fant’s sprained ankle might compel the Seahawks to keep another tight end around.
 But Dickson also is coming off knee surgery and is out another five weeks or so, and has a hefty contract — the team could save roughly $3.5 million releasing him.
-His injury complicates that decision too, though — injured players can’t just be cut.
+His injury complicates that decision, though — injured players can’t just be cut.
 For now, without knowing much more on Fant, I’ll stick with three tight ends and assume a move of some sort is made with Dickson.

 OFFENSIVE LINE